jeancflanagan/jeancflanagan/about/index.md

 ## About this site

 The site is the result of a collaboration with my partner, [Oliver Pattison](http://oliverpattison.org), who was primarily responsible for its design and development.
 It runs on [Jekyll](http://jekyllrb.com/), a static site generator.
 A minimalist, responsive, content-first design philosophy guided the project.
 (It should work equally well on phones, tablets, laptops, and desktops of various sizes!)
-Check out [Oliver's website](http://oliverpattison.org) and [the GitHub repository for this site](https://github.com/opattison/jeancflanagan) for more on the design process.
+Check out [Oliver's website](http://oliverpattison.org) and <a href="https://github.com/opattison/jeancflanagan" rel="source">the GitHub repository for this site</a> for more on the design process.

 ## Disclaimer